carmensalas14/VYBE-LIB/README.md

 ### `npm start`

-Runs the storybook, and you will be able to see every component from src/components.<br />
+Runs the storybook, and you can see every component from src/components.<br />
 Open [http://localhost:9009](http://localhost:9009) to view it in the browser.

 The page will reload if you make edits.<br />